 This is used to fill in the BuildRequires: field in the RPM .spec file.
+Note this should only be used on a host managed by rpm as the dependencies will not be resolvable at build time otherwise.

 X RPM BUILDROOT